Manoj0223/hiver-support-agen/README.md

 The full pipeline requires the local Kaggle dataset and trains TF-IDF/Logistic Regression models on tens of thousands of examples.

-The repository does not claim a sub-15-minute clean-environment runtime, because that runtime has not been independently verified.
+The repository does not claim a sub-15-minute clean-environment runtime because that runtime has not been independently verified.

-20. Repository Structure
+19. Repository Structure
 .
 ├── README.md
 ├── requirements.txt